mofe-stack/PeerConf/README.md

-when a trace leaves an active seat, peerconf can launch a replacement trace, subject to the configured sampling budget. this allows computation to be redirected away from traces that have already reached a sufficiently confident conclusion and toward additional independent attempts.
+when a trace leaves an active seat, peerconf can launch a replacement trace, subject to the configured sampling budget. this allows computation to be redirected away from traces that have already reached a sufficiently confident conclusion or dropped below the threshold and toward additional independent attempts.

 agreement across the finished traces is checked every time one leaves, so a question can end as soon as its answer settles.